-By no means does this prove my theory is correct of course, someone could come along tomorrow and point out the flaws in my method, but it was a really nice way to finish.
+By no means does this prove my hypothesis is correct of course, someone could come along tomorrow and point out flaws in my method, but it was a really nice way to finish.
 Technically, even if my hypothesis had been proven wrong then that's still good for Science.
-Any discovery tells you something, even a negative one.
+Any discovery tells you something, even a negative discovery.
 But I'm a human...and it felt nice to have my hypothesis validated.
 And that's where my work ended.

 I did take a photograph of it but I can't find it anywhere.
-If you're curious however, this is a photograph of liquid wood from another research group...
+If you're curious, this is a photograph of liquid wood from another research group...

 Now that we know how it works (assuming I'm right...fingers crossed) we're not fumbling in the dark any more, we can go straight to the design stage.
 My contribution to this field is minor but I'm still proud of it.
 If, one day, we find a way to base our planet on a cellulose economy rather than a fossil fuel one, I can say that I helped, in a very small way, to nudge us in the right direction.
 Basically I've helped save the world.
 You're welcome.

 Unfortunately you can’t fully describe what a particle is doing at any given time due to the Heisenberg uncertainty principle (it is impossible to simultaneously know the momentum and location of a particle).
 Instead, we have to work out the probability of a particle being in a certain place at a certain time.
 We can do that using the Schrodinger wave equation.
 This treat’s the particle’s probable behaviour as a wave.
 A wave which describes the probable behaviour of a particle is called a “wavefunction”.
 If you calculate the wavefunction for a particle you can predict its probable behaviour.